Leprosy/Rubberduck.js/README.md

 Rubberduck.js
 ==

-MVC en JS, pero hecho SIMPLE.
-Como debe ser.
+MVC in JS, but done SIMPLE.
+Like the way it must be.